material-motion/material-motion/specifications/runtime.md

 ### Step 2: Create Intention

-All motion in a Runtime begins with Intention.
-We'll explore four different types of Intention:
+All motion in a Runtime begins with an Intention.
+We'll explore four different types of Intentions:

     animation = Tween()
     animation.property = "opacity"